Analysis: Time to taper? Not if you look at bank loans

 Nevertheless, the Fed may slow down its bond buying efforts amid a lukewarm economic recovery.
 U.S. unemployment fell to a 4-1/2 year low in August of 7.3 percent, but much of that is because fewer Americans are looking for work.
 The labor force participation rate, a measure of how many working-age American have a job or are seeking one, reached its lowest level since 1978.

-There are other signs of weakness, including the fact that consumer spending, new home sales, and durable goods orders all weakened in July.
+There are other signs of weakness, including the fact that consumer spending, new home sales, and durable good orders all weakened in July.

 The weak loan growth at banks looks even starker when compared to the money that banks have received in deposits, a measure of how much money banks could be lending.
 The eight largest U.S. banks by assets lent out 81.4 percent of the deposits they held in the second quarter of 2013, according to data compiled by Credit Suisse.
 That is well below the five-year peak of 104.2 percent in the second quarter of 2008 and even the below the 92.3 percent level of the second quarter of 2009 at the trough of the recession.